nigel-dot/Bootstrap-ABC/README.md

 # Bootstrap-ABC

-Bootstrap testing card class to create a tool for children to learn the alphabet
+Bootstrap using card class with accordian to create a tool for children to learn the alphabet.

+Using some CSS for styling that can't be achieved with bootstrap.